 I think has helped improve my relationships with those who report to me.
 I feel more in control of my support for them!

-Finding Focus - the secret to health, happiness and productivity
+Finding Focus - the secret to getting the right stuff done

 Finding focus - something so simple and yet often elusive.